tellor-io/monitor/README.md

  3. Start venv by running: `source dataquality/bin/activate`
  4. Install needed dependencies by running: `pip install -r requirements.txt`
  5. use example.env file to create a .env file that includes your infura endpoint
+ 6. Run `python3 tellor_dashboard.py` to view the dashboard

- The database file named tellor.db is in this directory and what you will be using.
+    Note: The database file named tellor.db is in this directory and what you will be using.
 You can update it with more current values by running `python3 monitor.py`
+7. Run `python3 monitor.py` to update tha data on the dashboard, if needed.

- Finally, to view the data run `python3 tellor_dashboard.py`
+8. Go to http://127.0.0.1:8050/ to view the dashboard locally

- Your data will be available to see at http://127.0.0.1:8050/